fabacab/wp-seedbank/readme.txt

 Add a seedbank (or seed library) to your WordPress-powered website.
 Registered users can post seed offers and requests (called "seed exchange posts") for others to search, making it easier to swap seeds and grow your community.

-Features include:
+Some key Features include:

+* Customize numerous metadata fields to suit your specific community's needs.
-* Ability to import a comma-separated values file to create seed exchanges in batches.
+* Import a comma-separated values file to create seed exchange postings in batches.
-* Ability to customize verbage to suit a specific community's needs.
+* Search, filter, and sort through seed exchanges with a detailed heads-up display of available postings.
+* Available in multiple languages, including:
+    * Swedish
+    * Italian

+Want WP-SeedBank in your language?
+[Join our team of translators](https://www.transifex.com/signup/contributor/?next=/projects/p/wp-seedbank/)!

 = Quick start guide =